TLongin/Fusion-of-Magnetic-Resonance-and-Ultrasound-Images-for-Endometriosis-Detection/README.md

 A translation in Python of the code is available [here](https://github.com/TLongin/Denoising-Diffusion-model-with-Proximal-Alternating-Linearized-Minimization).
 I translated this code into Python myself so that it could be used in a larger and more complicated Python code, which is a diffusion model for multi-modal image fusion.

+## References

+The `HXconv` function has been made by Ningning Zhao and it is available on her [Github repository](https://github.com/ning22/Fast-Single-Image-Superresolution).

 ## Citations
 If you use the code or dataset, please cite the papers as below :
 ```bibtex